mardecode/la-republica-scraper/README.md

 - The title, summary, and body of the news are extracted
 - Each news is stored in a .txt file

 Each time we run the scraper.py file, it will download the current day's news by creating a folder  where the program will store the information.
 Each folder is named with the date it was executed.
+All folders were stored in the main folder called `data` if this folder doesn't exist, the program will create it.

 ## Requirements